 For more than 50 years, BT has supported our customers and community through the good and tough times.
-Our priority is to protect our people while remaining open for business so we can support you and the Australian economy through this difficult period.
+Our priority is to support our customers and the Australian economy through this difficult period.

-Global markets continue to experience record levels of volatility since the outbreak of Coronavirus (COVID-19).
+Global markets continue to experience significant levels of volatility since the COVID-19 outbreak.
 This volatility in markets is an indicator of the level of investor uncertainty, which has increased as COVID-19 has spread and governments around the world attempt to swiftly contain it.

 BT’s Melinda Howes, says while the COVID-19 pandemic is first and foremost a health concern, Australians are understandably anxious about the security of their superannuation savings in volatile markets.